reigningforest/mlds_hackathon_2024_soccer/README.md

 ---

 # How to use our code
+## Clone Repository
+- Clone our repository into a folder.
+You will be working within this folder.

 ## Data Location
 - All necessary data files can be downloaded from this link: https://drive.google.com/file/d/11uGTK2-DmquGXKvqoUxr0KA8ZDj8-wpV/view?usp=sharing
+- Download and unzip the data
+- Please drag folders: `match-reports`, `player-data`, and `team-data` into the cloned repository folder
-- Note: Please ensure that the folder structure is not changed or the code will not run
+- Note: Please ensure that you do not drag the parent folder `Hackathon Data` into the cloned repository folder

 ## Virtual Environment Set Up
 You will need to have python3 and anaconda installed.
 If these are not installed, please install them.